betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelMarketFavouriteAutomation.md

      - **MaxTime** refers to cell E2 in the 'OPTIONS' worksheet which allows you to change a single value that will automatically update the formulas for all runners

-     - **InPlay** refers to cell G1 in the 'Bet Angel' worksheet.
-Bet Angel will populate a status in this cell such as "In Play" or "Suspended"
+     - **InPlay** refers to cell G1 in the 'BET ANGEL' worksheet.
+Bet Angel will populate a status in this cell such as 'In Play' or 'Suspended'

      - **TakeSP** refers to cell C5 in the 'OPTIONS' worksheet which allows you to change a single value more easily, alongside other values for the global command